What are Pregnancy Centers and how do they serve Ohio?

 - Provides services to pregnant women and parents or other relatives caring for children twelve months of age or younger, including clothing, counseling, diapers, food, furniture, health care, parenting classes, postpartum recovery, shelter, and any other supportive services, programs, or related outreach

 - Does not charge pregnant women and parents or other relatives caring for children twelve months of age or younger a fee for any services received

 - Is not involved in or associated with any abortion activities, including providing abortion counseling or referrals to abortion clinics, performing abortion-related medical procedures, or engaging in pro-abortion advertising

 - Does not discriminate in its provision of services on the basis of race, religion, color, age, marital status, national origin, disability, or gender

 Where can I apply?

-When the Ohio Department of Jobs and Family Services releases the RFP it will be posted here.
+The Ohio Department of Jobs and Family Services has released the RFP and you can find it here.